Longombas

-Longombas are a duo from Kenya performing a mixture of Hip hop and Soukous.
-Christian Longomba died on March 3, 2021.
+Lovy and Christian Longombas were a duo from Kenya who performed a mixture of Hip hop and Soukous.
+Christian Longomba was diagnosed with a brain tumor in May 2015, and underwent surgery to have it removed.
+He later required a second surgery due to blood clots in his brain and completed six weeks of radiation therapy.
+He died on March 13, 2021.

 Career

-The group consists of two brothers, Christian and Lovy Longomba.
-They're from a musical family; father Lovy Longomba was a member of Super Mazembe, while their grandfather Vicky Longomba was a member of TPOK Jazz.
+The group consisted of two brothers, Christian and Lovy Longomba.
+They were from a musical family; their father Lovy Longomba Sr. was a member of Super Mazembe, while their grandfather Vicky Longomba was a member of TPOK Jazz.
 France-based Congolese musician Awilo Longomba is their uncle.